ElanReizas/AdventureCrawler/README.md

 - Turn-based movement with live enemy responses after the player acts
 - ASCII rendering, WASD movement, basic combat/looting, lightweight save/load

 This POC is intentionally minimal and console-based to keep the scope small.
-It is structured so you can later swap the renderer/input layer for JavaFX or LibGDX.
+It is structured to later swap the renderer/input layer for JavaFX or LibGDX.

 ### Features
 - New randomized dungeon on each run (seeded by current time)